ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 [@magnusson2007; @wetzel2011a; @ono2013].

-Stock Synthesis (SS3, the third version of the software) is a widely-used fisheries stock-assessment modeling framework [@methot2013].
+Stock Synthesis (SS3, the third version of the software) is a widely-used fisheries stock assessment modeling framework [@methot2013].
 It implements statistical age-structured population dynamics modeling, using a wide range of minimally-processed data [@maunder2013; @methot2013].
 By using this generalized framework, individuals conducting fisheries stock assessments and peer reviewers can focus on the underlying science, instead of the model code [@methot2013].
-Owing to these advantages, SS3 is one of the world's most commonly-used stock-assessment tools, particularly in the United States and Australia, where it has been used in 35 and 12 stock assessments as of 2012, respectively [@methot2013].
+Owing to these advantages, SS3 is one of the world's most commonly-used stock assessment tools, particularly in the United States and Australia, where it has been used in 35 and 12 stock assessments as of 2012, respectively [@methot2013].
 SS3 is also commonly used as a framework for stock assessment simulation testing [@lee2011; @lee2012; @piner2011; @crone2013a; @hurtadoferro2013].